 The Scheme is a personal contribution scheme, governed by a Trust Deed.
-The Scheme is deemed to be registered on the register of managed investment schemes under the Financial Markets Conduct Act 2013 (FMCA).
+The Scheme is deemed to be registered on the register of managed investment schemes under the Financial Markets Conduct Act (FMCA).

-Under the terms of the Scheme Trust Deed, contributors make contributions to the Scheme at any rate and at any time as determined by the contributors, with no minimum amount required in respect of any contribution.
+Under the terms of the Scheme Trust Deed, contributors make contributions to the Scheme at any rate and at any time, as determined by the contributors, up to attaining age 65, with no minimum amount required in respect of any contribution.

-Each year contributors are credited with an earnings rate, which is not less than 4 percent.
+Each year contributors are credited with an earnings rate, which is not less than 4%.